leslie-heinzen/knockout-cli/README.md

 create a new project powered by knockout-cli

 Options:
   -t, --template <template-name>           select a template for the new project.
+Options: default.
   -p, --package-manager <package-manager>  select the package manager used.
+Options: npm, yarn.
-  -a, --add-on <add-on>                    include optional features. (default: []) -h, --help                               display help for command.
+  -a, --add-on <add-on>                    include optional features.
+Options: router. (default: []) -h, --help                               display help for command.
 ```